More Than Just Closeness: Defining True Intimacy in a Disconnected World

 The Invitation

-If you recognize yourself in these descriptions—if you are the one pulling back, or fixing, or correcting—please have compassion for yourself.
-We do these things to protect ourselves from the messiness of being close to another person.
+If you recognize yourself in these descriptions, if you are the one pulling back, or fixing, or correcting, please have compassion for yourself.
+We do these things to protect ourselves from the vulnerability of being close to another person.
+Longitudinal research on relationship longevity shows that these self-protective habits, while comforting initially, often predict higher rates of distress over time if left unexamined.

-But intimacy requires us to lower those defenses.
+Intimacy requires a willingness to lower those defenses.
 It is a daily practice of turning toward your partner, dropping the resentment, and risking the ask.
 It is the choice to say, "I miss you.
 Can we try again?"

 How We Do This Work